 Run a Google search for “social media tips” and you’ll find plenty of useful wisdom.
 Most of the advice, however, only works if applied correctly and in the right context.
-Like trying to screw a nail in with a hammer, tools are only as useful as those who know how to use them.
+Without the right perspective, you might find yourself trying to screw a nail in with a hammer.
 Here are three common social media tips, their pitfalls and how to avoid them.

 Tip #1- Automate updates

 Power-users of social media advocate setting up posts and updates to be released automatically.

 Pitfall #1– A lot of automation feels robotic.
 Social media at its best creates engaged communities and meaningful dialogues between companies and their patrons.
 By relying heavily on automation, people who view your Twitter feed will quickly see you’re more interested in promotion than actually adding value to a conversation.

 Remedy #1– Focus on automating only a portion of your content.
 By all means use tools like HootSuite and Tweet Old Post to help schedule and recycle your automated posts to best effect; but remember to stay responsive and reactive too.
 Showing an interest in two-way communication looks great on the feed and will ensure camaraderie between you and your followers.

 Tip #2- Be everywhere